VTrans/vtp3-final-documents/Parking Lot.md

 - Migrate AGOL here?
 - Some of the maps that we have are useless, could be opportunity to cull
 - Make an "other" category at the bottom
+- Internal uses - functional class goes where? public doesn't care
+- How does it grow?
+When Rail goes up?
+- Portal and Sharepoint should house everything internal - should be available within a year
+- How do you provide everybody with what they need in a way that works for them?

 Slice the data in other ways
     Pave stats